 When people say NHS aids are better what are they comparing against?
 It's only until we test objectively (getting the data with no subjective input that we truly learn how well the person is hearing.)

-There is typically no one size hearing aid that fits all.
-This is why it is best to seek the help of an independent audiologist that has access to all top performing aids in the market.
+Every person has individual hearing needs and there is typically no one-size hearing aid that fits all.
+This is why it is best to seek the help of an independent audiologist that has access to all top performing aids in the market is accessible and whom implements best clinical audiology practices..

 Read More: Prices of Hearing Aids at Sonant Hearing